APPLS: Evaluating Evaluation Metrics for Plain Language Summarization: Constructing the Testbed

-We assess the quality of oracle extractive hypotheses and GPT-simplified summaries through human evaluation.
-We sample 100 pairs each of (i) pre- and post-round-trip translation (RTT) oracle hypotheses and (ii) GPT-simplified summaries paired with oracle hypotheses.
-Annotators were asked to assess content alignment (defined as having identical relation triples) and rate informativeness, simplification, faithfulness, and coherence on 5-point Likert scales.
+We validate two design decisions of \testbed that involve other models modifying text---round-trip translation (RTT) for the extractive summary and GPT-4-based simplification perturbations---by conducting human evaluation.
+We sample 100 pairs each of (i) extractive summaries (pre-RTT) paired with candidate summaries (post-RTT) and (ii) GPT-simplified summaries paired with candidate summaries.
+Annotators were asked to assess content alignment (defined as having comparable entities and relations between entities) and rate informativeness, simplification, faithfulness, and coherence on 5-point Likert scales.
 Annotations were performed by two independent annotators, both with doctorates in the biological sciences, who were hired on UpWork and compensated at 21 USD/hr.
 Each annotator reviewed all sampled pairs for both evaluation tasks.
-Inter-rater agreement measured by Cohen's Kappa was 0.29, implying fair agreement \citep{artstein2008inter}.
-For task details, refer to App.~\ref{sec:human_evaluation_appendix}.
+Inter-rater agreement measured by Cohen's Kappa was 0.48, by Spearman rank correlation was 0.58, implying moderate agreement for both tasks \citep{artstein2008inter}.
+Details of the annotation tasks are given in App.~\ref{sec:human_evaluation_appendix}.

-Human annotators affirmed that RTT text retained its informativeness (98\%), faithfulness (83\%), coherence (100\%), and simplicity (96\%) compared to the original.
-Evaluators considered GPT-simplified sentences more simplified (98\%), informative (63\%), faithful (61\%), and coherent (99\%).
-In this context, neutral implies the same level of informativeness/simplicity between the two texts, so we report annotations equal to or better than neutral as positive.
-We observe that the alignment algorithm employed for simplification can lead to decreased informativeness and faithfulness; to mitigate the impact of such misalignment, we utilize the PLABA dataset for auxiliary diagnostics because it contains sentence-level alignments.
+Human annotators affirmed that RTT text (candidate summary) retained its informativeness (98\%), faithfulness (83\%), coherence (100\%), and simplicity (96\%) compared to the extractive summary.
+For GPT-simplified sentences, evaluators rated its informativeness (95\%), faithfulness (95\%), coherence (98\%), and simplicity (100\%) compared to the candidate summary, with GPT-simplifications consistently rated as more simple than the candidate summary while preserving semantic content.
+In this context, we report the proportion of annotations equal to or better than neutral for each criterion.
+While the informativeness and faithfulness of GPT-simplified text are assessed to be very good at the passage level, the alignment algorithm used to produce sentence alignments for the simplification perturbation is imperfect and can introduce some errors.
+To mitigate the impact of such misalignment on the interpretation of results, we use the PLABA dataset for auxiliary diagnostics because it contains ground truth sentence-level alignments.